Hitler Has Only Got One Ball: River Kwai and post-war legacy

+The song appears in the satirical comic book limited series Adventures in the Rifle Brigade (2000), by Garth Ennis and Carlos Ezquerra, and the severed testicle is the main MacGuffin of its sequel, Operation Bollock (2001–2002).

 A 2003 advertisement for Spitfire ale showed a picture of Hitler in military uniform with the caption "Spot the ball".

-In 2007, The Armstrong and Miller Show aired a comedy sketch mocking theories that the song had originated as a British intelligence report.
+In 2007, The Armstrong and Miller Show aired a sketch mocking theories that the song had originated as a British intelligence report.
 In the sketch, a military officer reads the incoming report, which an intelligence agent describes as "possibly the single biggest intelligence coup of the war" (brackets in the original):

 In the 2010s, the video game series Sniper Elite alluded to the song by including the ability to shoot off Hitler's single testicle with a rifle.

 At the 2016 Winnipeg Comedy Festival, comedian Lara Rae referenced the song in a joke about the dangers of cats being neutered by non-professionals who might not complete the task: "It might start out okay, but you really have to finish the job.
 A cat with no balls is mellow; a cat with one ball is Hitler."

-A 2019 episode of the American television series The Man in the High Castle shares its title with the song and features a scene in which it is sung.
+A 2019 episode (Season 4, Episode 8) of the American television series The Man in the High Castle shares its title with the song and features a scene in which it is sung.

+In the 2024 television series Monsieur Spade, "Colonel Bogey March" is whistled at the end of episode 4, the beginning of episode 5 and the end of episode 6 as a way to animate the protagonist, an Algerian boy savant, and motivate him to continue his journey.

-In Germany, the song has been used in advertisements for the digestif Underberg, and in Japan, where it has been used in game shows and children's shows.
+In Germany, the song has been used in advertisements for the digestif Underberg.
+In Japan, it has been used in game shows and children's shows.
 Thomas Jefferson School of Law professor Aaron Schwabach described the song's appropriation not just by Britain's allies but also by its former enemies, whom the lyrics attack, as a form of "cultural transformation" that is "an essential tool of cultural survival in a global era".

-According to folklorist Greg Kelley of the University of Guelph-Humber, these comedic references have been effective for nearly a century after the war engendering theories of Hitler's actual monorchism in the public consciousness.
+According to folklorist Greg Kelley of the University of Guelph-Humber, these comedic references have been effective for nearly a century, engendering theories of Hitler's actual monorchism in the public consciousness.